vygr/ChrysaLisp/doc/ASSIGNMENT.md

 ## VP Assignment operators

-You can add operators to your parameters that assignment will emit effective address or resource binding instructions for.
+You can add operators to your parameters that assignment emits effective address or resource binding instructions for.

 ```